-*ALEs should revise and resubmit rejected returns if the rejection was due to faulty transmission, validation, missing (or multiple) attachments, error reading the file or duplicate file.
+*ALEs should revise and resubmit rejected returns if the rejection was due to faulty transmission, validation issues, missing (or multiple) attachments, an error reading the file or duplicate files.
 Remember, an initial rejection after an IRS computer review is not the same as a notice of a penalty assessment.

 *If the rejection is more complicated, for example a Form 1095-C was rejected due to a TIN mismatch, ALEs should spot-check to see whether these are actual errors or false-positives.

 *If and when the IRS issues rejection notices with an assessment of proposed penalties, ALEs should decide whether to appeal the penalty assessment.
 Such notices will include instructions for appealing the rejection and penalty assessment.

 With respect to information reporting that gives rise to assessments of employer shared responsibility penalties, pre-existing regulations require the IRS to inform employers of their potential liability and provide them with an opportunity to respond before any penalty is assessed or notice and demand for payment is made.

 Note that ALEs reporting and employer shared responsibility assessments were slated to be effective for the 2014 calendar year, but the IRS delayed the effective date until 2015 (and to 2016 for employers between 50-99 employees).
 For 2015, the IRS provided eight forms of transition relief related to the assessments and reporting, and made clear in 2016 and then again in 2017 that employers that made good faith efforts to comply with information reporting and could show "reasonable cause" under Treas.
 Reg. § 301.6724-1, would likely be able to avoid reporting penalties.